 areas of “High Risk” identified by the Area Traffic Assessment

-the need for an “SFAIRP declaration” in the hazard log
+the need for an “ALARP declaration” in the hazard log

 the need to evaluate the effectiveness of a Risk Control in the risk control log

 a request to evaluate the ability for SAR operations and for emergency response vessels (e.g. emergency towing vessels) to render assistance to vessels, in and around an OREI.